asdfractal/yggdrasil-labs/testing.md

 Using this validator I tested all the css, the only errors are from third party libraries

 #### JavaScript
-Using the VSCode extensions ESLint and Error Lens I am notified in real time of any errors and use this system to validate the code
+Using the VSCode extensions JShint and Error Lens I am notified in real time of any errors and use this system to validate the code

 #### Python
 Using the python packages Black, Pylint and Pylint-Django in conjunction with VScode extension Error Lens I am notified in real time of any errors and use this system to validate the code